Roger Clarke's Web-Site

 Debortoli et al. (2016), distinguishes three alternative approaches to programmatic coding:

 The four approaches to content analysis outlined above appear to be accepted within the IS discipline, but their use has been somewhat limited.
-For example, in a survey of the papers published in six leading IS journals during the 1990s, Mingers (2003) found that the use of content analysis as a research technique was evident in only four of the journals, and even in those four in only 1-3% of all papers published during that time.
-In February 2017, of the nearly 15,000 refereed papers indexed in the AIS electronic library, 13 had the term 'content analysis' in the title, and 69 in the Abstract.
+For example, in a survey of the articles published in six leading IS journals during the 1990s, Mingers (2003) found that the use of content analysis as a research technique was evident in only four of the journals, and even in those four in only 1-3% of all articles published during that time.
+In August 2018, of the over 15,000 refereed papers indexed in the AIS electronic library, 13 had the term 'content analysis' in the title (none new since February 2017), and 71 in the Abstract (previously 69).
 In recently-published papers, the most common forms of text that have been subjected to content analysis appear to be social media and other message content, with other categories including newspaper articles and corporations' 'letters to shareholders'.
 There appears to have been very limited application of these techniques to published works.

 The authors propose a seven-step process (pp. 265-9):